patrickbrett/collatz/README.md

 ## How to use

-Clone and run `python src/collatz.py` to generate the output yourself with customisable depth.
+Clone and run `python src/collatz.py` to generate the output yourself to `output.html`.
+The depth can be customised by changing the `COLLATZ_DEPTH` constant at the top of the `collatz.py` file.

+Note that you will need to run `pip install -r requirements.txt` first in order to load the relevant dependencies.

-Default depth is 100, meaning numbers up to 100 will be visualised as a graph.
+The default depth is 100, meaning numbers up to 100 will be visualised as a graph.

 The largest chain found and its full path will also be output when the program is run.